gamboaldo/gamboaldo/README.md

 ## Now

-- Building systems and resources to support the development of Web3
+- Researching systems and resources to support the development of Web3
 - 🏡 Currently living in California
 - 📖 Currently learning about blockchain technologies
 - 🏋️‍♂️ Currently optimizing software engineering reps